nicolereilly/mobile-ordering/README.md

 __As a__
 Hungry customer :smirk: <br>
 __I want__
-A place an order online from Trowbridge :yum: <br>
+A place an order online from Trowbridge's :yum: <br>
 __So that__
 I don't have to wait in line at the store :brain: <br>